 To self-report and/or report someone for a potential or actual violation please use the Ethics Violation Report Form.

 What happens if I don’t report my charges or convictions to ARRT?

 It’s never a good idea to try hiding an ethics violation from ARRT.
 Failure to report a potential ethics violation breaks our rules.
 In fact, nondisclosure can be more serious than the violation itself, because it might involve falsifying an application (or renewal) for certification and registration.

 What should I do if a court doesn’t have a record of my charge or conviction?

 If you can't obtain records from the Clerk of Court or your attorney, we'll accept a notarized statement attesting to the charge, sentence, and status or completion of court conditions.

 If you see another R.T. engaging in questionable behavior, it’s important to report the activity to ARRT.
 When R.T.s violate the ARRT Standards of Ethics, they could be putting current and future patients in danger.
-The right thing to do is to call our Ethics Requirements Department at 651.687.0048, ext.
-8580, and report the incident.
+The right thing to do is to report the incident using our Ethics Violation Report Form or call our Ethics Requirements Department at 651.687.0048, ext.
+8580.